 The final collaboration between Producer Sam Katzman and Actor Bela Lugosi also featured John Carradine.
 On June 24, 1944 "The Return of the Ape Man" opened.
 This was a sequel to Lugosi's previous feature in name only and was about two scientists finding a caveman in the Arctic.

-The above poster is misleading as George Zucco is not in the finished picture.
+The poster are misleading stating George Zucco was in the motion picture.
 He became ill during production and whatever scenes were filmed had been deleted for release.
 In 1945 Sam Katzman moved to Columbia Pictures and began working for studio head Harry "King" Cohn.
 This move would lead to Katzman earning the title of "Jungle Jim", because of all the adventure cliff hanger serials he would make there.

 His first serial and production for Columbia Pictures was the 13 Chapter "Brenda Star, Reporter" released January 26, 1945..
 The serial had been inspired by the very popular syndicates newspaper comic strip of the same name by Dale Messick.